magento/pwa-studio/pwa-devdocs/src/tutorials/hello-upward/adding-react/index.md

 ```

 This configuration file tells babel what presets to use during JavaScript transpilation.
-In this case, `@babel/preset-env` and `@babel/preset-react`, which are common React development presets.
+The presets used in this example, `@babel/preset-env` and `@babel/preset-react`, are common React development presets.

 ## Create the React application